sergiofigueras/belchior-language/README.md

     }
   }

-  # Create a new behavior in the User block
+  # Create a new behavior-block in the User block
   on com.domain.User define `create new user` {
     requires {
       slf4j.info